 - Breaking Felting Needles

-So….. have you got your needle felting tools and materials ready?
+So….. have you gotten your needle felting tools and materials ready?
 Let’s go to the tutorial and have fun piercing the eggs!!!

 Want more needle felting patterns & tutorials for beginners?
 You can purchase some easy to needle felting kits from Woolbuddy to begin your needle felting journey.
 These kits are beginners level: